Labetalol: Mechanism of action

+Labetalol is a beta blocker, or an antagonist of the β-adrenergic receptors.
+It is specifically a non-selective antagonist of the β1- and β2-adrenergic receptors.
+Labetalol has intrinsic sympathomimetic activity.
+It is also an antagonist of the α1-adrenergic receptor, and hence is additionally an alpha blocker.
+The antagonism of the adrenergic receptors by labetalol is competitive against other catecholamines and its actions on the receptors are potent and reversible.
+Labetalol acts by blocking α- and β-adrenergic receptors, resulting in decreased peripheral vascular resistance without significant alteration of heart rate or cardiac output.

+Labetalol is about equipotent in blocking β1- and β2-adrenergic receptors.
+The amount of α to β blockade depends on whether labetalol is administered orally or intravenously (IV).
+Orally, the ratio of α to β blockade is 1:3.
+Intravenously, α to β blockade ratio is 1:7.
+Thus, labetalol can be thought to be a beta blocker with some α-blocking effects.
+By comparison, labetalol is a weaker β-adrenergic receptor blocker than propranolol, and has a weaker affinity for α-adrenergic receptors compared to phentolamine.

-Labetalol's dual alpha and beta adrenergic antagonism has different physiological effects in short- and long-term situations.
+Labetalol's dual α- and β-adrenergic antagonism has different physiological effects in short- and long-term situations.
 In short-term, acute situations, labetalol decreases blood pressure by decreasing systemic vascular resistance with little effect on stroke volume, heart rate and cardiac output.
 During long-term use, labetalol can reduce heart rate during exercise while maintaining cardiac output by an increase in stroke volume.

-Labetalol is a dual alpha (α1) and beta (β1/β2) adrenergic receptor blocker and competes with other Catecholamines for binding to these sites.
-Its action on these receptors are potent and reversible.
-Labetalol is highly selective for postsynaptic alpha1- adrenergic, and non-selective for beta-adrenergic receptors.
-It is about equipotent in blocking beta1- and beta2- receptors.

-The amount of alpha to beta blockade depends on whether labetalol is administered orally or intravenously (IV).
-Orally, the ratio of alpha to β blockade is 1:3.
-Intravenously, alpha to β blockade ratio is 1:7.
-Thus, the labetalol can be thought to be a beta-blocker with some alpha-blocking effects.
-By comparison, labetalol is a weaker β-blocker than propranolol, and has a weaker affinity for alpha-receptors compared to Phentolamine.

-Labetalol possesses intrinsic sympathomimetic activity.
-In particular, it is a partial agonist at beta2- receptors located in the vascular smooth muscle.
-Labetalol relaxes vascular smooth muscle by a combination of this partial beta2- agonism and through alpha1- blockade.
+Labetalol possesses significant intrinsic sympathomimetic activity (ISA).
+In particular, it is a partial agonist at β2-adrenergic receptors located in the vascular smooth muscle.
+Labetalol relaxes vascular smooth muscle by a combination of this partial β2-adrenergic receptor agonism and through α1-adrenergic receptor blockade.
 Overall, this vasodilatory effect can decrease blood pressure.
+It was originally reported to lack ISA, but a slight degree of activity was subsequently characterized.

 Similar to local anesthetics and sodium channel blocking antiarrhythmics, labetalol also has membrane stabilizing activity.
 By decreasing sodium entry, labetalol decreases action potential firing and thus has local anesthetic activity.